Skip to content

 Graceful Degradation (No-Oracle Mode)

-When Oracle is not detected, OraDBA operates in No-Oracle Mode:
+When Oracle is not detected, OraDBA operates in No-Oracle Mode (ORADBA_NO_ORACLE_MODE=true).
+The following work without Oracle:

 Example: Docker Multi-Stage Build